Cortex-Nexus-Sovereign-Industrial-AI/cortex-platform/README.md

 3. **Content Contributions**: Submit articles, tutorials, data for the platform

+4. **Voice Features**: Test voice functionality and report quality, accuracy, language support issues

-4. **Partnerships**: Reach out if you want to integrate or collaborate
+5. **Partnerships**: Reach out if you want to integrate or collaborate

 ---